flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/throttle-calibration.md

         ![EFB-Reverse-Idle](../../assets/flypados3/throttle-calibration/EFB-Reverse-Idle.jpg "EFB-Reverse-Idle"){loading=lazy}

         !!! info ""
             Notice how the blue bar (current throttle position) is between two green lines.
 These green lines are your deadband range for the detent.
-As long as the blue bar is between them, the throttle reads this as the corresponding detent (in this case **Reverse Idle**).
-If you move the throttle outside these green bars they become gray as you now no longer are in the corresponding detent.
+As long as the blue bar is between them, the throttle reads this as the corresponding detent (in this case, **Reverse Idle**).
+If you move the throttle outside these green bars, they become gray as you now no longer are in the corresponding detent.

             You can enlarge the deadband by increasing the value above the "Set From Throttle" button.
-Currently this is 0.05 - set it as required which will move the green lines down/up.
+Currently, this is 0.05 - set it as required, which will move the green lines down/up.

-            **Usually the default values are sufficient.**
+            **Usually, the default values are sufficient.**

     #### Idle

-    - Move the TCA throttle into the IDLE detent by moving it forward until the **Reverse Levers** snap back then pull the throttle levers back against the reverse lock.
+    - Move the TCA throttle into the IDLE detent by moving it forward until the **Reverse Levers** snap back, then pull the throttle levers back against the reverse lock.
     - Click on **Idle** in the middle **(3)**.
     - Click on **Set From Throttle** for Axis 1 **(6)** and Axis 2 **(7)**.